Effect of geometry on the dewetting of granular chains by evaporation: Conclusion

 \section{Conclusion}

-We studied how granular packing affects liquid film stability in capillary networks by using spherical particles inside circular capillary tubes to demonstrate a simple granular system with varying packing arrangements from loose-packed to close-packed.
-We compared our experimental results with simulation performed using Surface Evolver.
-Using simple geometrical argument, we were able to calculate the pressure in the evaporation and percolation fronts and extract the height of the PSZ from these values.
+We experimentally investigated how arrangement or the geometry of the granular chains affects liquid film stability in capillary networks.
+Using a simple model system, we varied grain configurations from loose-packed to close-packed as determined by a packing angle.
+We compared experimental results with Surface Evolver simulations.
+Using simple geometrical argument, we calculated the pressure contributions and extract the height of the PSZ from these values.
 Close-packed systems have more stable liquid film connections; thus, evaporation rates are faster.
-At a certain packing threshold, liquid connections are broken and thus loose-packed systems have less stable liquid films that easily break and have slower evaporation rates (via diffusion).
+At a certain packing threshold (loose-packed systems), liquid connections are unstable and they readily break thus having slower evaporation rates.

+The arrangement of particles in bulk systems clearly affects compactness and liquid distribution.
+Less liquid will be found in densely packed areas since a stable PSZ with mainly connected films favors evaporation.
+The continuous liquid flms in the PSZ drive water from the bulk to the evaporating surface.
+In contrast, loosely-packed areas will hold greater liquid content for longer periods because liquid connections quickly break and thus evaporation rates are rapidly driven by vapor diffusion, which are slower than rates driven by capillary action.
+The results presented in this paper corroborate literature on the consequences of having connected liquid films~\cite{Yiotis03} and disconnected pockets and isolated bridges on evaporation~\cite{Cejas17}.

-The manner in which the particles are arranged in 3D bulk systems clearly affects packing compactness and liquid distribution.
-Less liquid will be found in densely and closely-packed areas where evaporation is favored while, in contrast, loosely-packed areas will hold greater liquid content for longer periods.
-Results also raise interesting questions on the role of polydispersity on packing compactness especially when smaller particles fill the pore spaces made by surrounding larger ones.
-Such configurations create smaller pores, whose liquid films have smaller curvatures and high pressures.
-This drives greater capillary flow for rapid transport of water.
-Such results would help contribute to the better comprehension of the complex nature of multiphase fluid flow in 3D bulk systems.
+The results also raise interesting questions on the role of polydispersity on compactness in multiphase flow especially when smaller particles fill the pore spaces made by larger ones.
+Such configurations create smaller pores, whose liquid films have extremely small curvatures with increasingly negative pressures.
+The effects of these features are not only observed in evaporation but also in other fluid fluxes occuring the granular media such as infiltration, drainage, and channel formation~\cite{Cejas14a, Wei14}.
+Such investigations help contribute to the better comprehension of the complex nature of multiphase flow in 3D systems.